Pedagogical Approaches

 • In order for natural learning to be experienced well in a family, the parent must be ready to let go and to really trust their child.

-• Some confuse natural learning and negligence. ” You don’t do anything? ” ” You don’t do math?”
+• Some people confuse natural learning and negligence. ” You don’t do anything? ” ” You don’t do math?”

 In The Eyes of Others